kybu/headless-selenium-for-win/README.md

 Binaries can be downloaded from https://github.com/kybu/headless-selenium-for-win/releases

+# Firefox & Chrome

+Selenium uses "drivers" to control web browsers.
+They are standalone executables driving browsers. `headless_ie_selenium.exe` by default looks for the IE driver in `PATH`, but it can be instructed to use other drivers as well.
+All command line arguments are forwarded to the driver, so the `HEADLESS_DRIVER` environment variable is used to specify the driver.
+Put the driver in one of the `PATH` directories.

+Set the `HEADLESS_SERVER` environment variable to `geckodriver.exe` for headless Firefox.

 # Internet Explorer

 When using IE, please pay full attention to configure the driver correctly.
 All